-The Alternative 3 (Option C) Corridor does not cross any railroad.
+The Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor do not cross any railroad.

 Larimer County Transportation Master Plan

 The Alternative 3 (Option C) Corridor was reviewed in conjunction with the area goals and transportation improvement plans outlined in the Larimer County Transportation Master Plan, adopted in July 2017.
 No planned improvements were identified along the Alternative 3 (Option C) Corridor for County Road 56.
 The Larimer County Transportation Master Plan includes planned improvements for Douglas Road near WSSC Reservoir No. 4.
 If Larimer County's improvement projects occur within the timeframe of the construction of the water pipeline and source water pump station near WSSC Reservoir No. 4, Thornton and/or the Alternative 3 (Option C) Corridor contractor will work with Larimer County and other involved parties to coordinate construction and minimize disruption.